fabioturazzi/BriefMe/README.md

 # BriefMe
-## A Web Application that delivers summarized news articles
+## A Web Application for news articles scraping and summarization

 ## Overview: